GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-1_orthographic-drawing.md

 ![creating the solid hatches](images/13-1/solid-hatch.gif#img-full) *Creating Solid Hatches*

-Let's create one more hatch to represent the garden, since this area has a different character than the rest of the plan and can't be walked through.
+Let's create one more hatch to represent the garden, since this area has a distinct character than the rest of the plan and can't be walked through.
 Since it's just one zone, we'll create the hatch directly without generating the boundary first.
 Use `hatch` again, but this time set "Boundary" to "Yes" in the command prompt.
 Then select your entire drawing, hit `enter`, click inside the garden, and hit `enter` once more to bring the hatch dialog back up.

 Rhino only comes with a few hatches pre-installed.
 [You can download more from McNeel here]("https://wiki.mcneel.com/rhino/draftingpage"), and find others by searching online, but we'll just use the built-in "Plus" hatch.
 Set the scale to 25 and the rotation to 45 degrees, then click 'OK'.